-As a Church we seek to serve our community these are some of the ways we seek to do this;-
+As a Church we aim to serve our community, here are some of the ways in which we seek to do this:

-Through No1 we offer a range of support services, available by appointment, with our trained volunteers.
-These services are free of charge and include: Counselling and Listening (with professional counsellors), Money and Benefits advice, Job Club, Help with form filling, official paperwork and phone calls.
-If we are unable to provide services to support a particular need we will do our best to find a service or organisation that can.
+We offer a range of support services, available by appointment, with our trained volunteers.
+These services are free of charge and include: Counselling and Listening (with professional counsellors), money and benefits advice, help with form filling, official paperwork and phone calls.
+If we are unable to provide services to support a particular need we will do our best to find a service or organisation that can help.

 OBC also works in partnership with other churches in Oundle and the Trussell Trust, to run the Oundle Foodbank.
 OBC is one of the agencies able to refer people to the food bank for help.
 Please contact the church office for more details.

-Alpha -a series of sessions exploring the Christian faith and includes a meal, a short film and discussion.
+A series of sessions exploring the Christian faith which usually includes a meal, a short film and discussion.

-As a Church we believe that prayer works and prayer for one another and our community is a key part of our Church life.
-If you have something you would like us to pray for please get in touch or drop into No1 between 10 and 12 on a Thursday.
+As a Church, we believe that prayer works and prayer for one another and our community is a key part of our Church life.
+If you have something you would like us to pray for please get in touch or drop into No1 between 10am and 12noon on a Thursday.

-OBC also uses and recomends some other services for those who are in need of specialist help
+OBC also uses and recommends some other services for those who are in need of specialist help:

 is a charitable movement of people across the UK who are passionate about enabling the bereaved to receive the support that they need – in easing the pain together. https://www.ataloss.org/